Enter the stream of context.

 Multi-device users stream Spotify for 2.5 hours per day,1 which means we’re constantly learning about how people listen in real-time through our streaming intelligence — first-party, contextual data that reveals moods, mindsets, habits, and tastes in the moment.

-On the other end of the headphones, the flexibility of streaming audio allows people to match the vibe of, or even shape, key moments throughout their day with a personalised soundtrack.
+On the other end of the headphones, the flexibility of streaming audio allows people to match the vibe of, or even shape, key moments throughout their day with a personalized soundtrack.
 In fact, 73% of U.S. Spotify listeners use audio differently depending on where they are, what they’re doing, and who they’re with.2

 To be heard, respect listeners’ context